nautobot/go-nautobot/docs/Service.md

 ### NewService

-`func NewService(id string, objectType string, display string, url string, naturalSlug string, ports []int32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Service`
+`func NewService(objectType string, display string, url string, naturalSlug string, ports []int32, name string, created NullableTime, lastUpdated NullableTime, notesUrl string, ) *Service`

 NewService instantiates a new Service object
 This constructor will assign default values to properties that have it defined,